lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 **.red[Limitations]**

 -   No cross-tenant relations.
--   No relation between tenants and shared data.
+-   No relations between tenants and shared data.
 -   Adding tenants require reconfiguring the project.

 ---